Syssos/Go_Shell/color/README.md

 This package has one intended purpose.
 Fast and easy access to multiple colors to use on the output of a program.

 ## Install
-This package has the most use case outside of a shell enviornment.
+This package has the most use case outside of a shell environment.
 Making it a perfect package to utilize in other projects, while simple it gets the job done

 To install this package use the go get command